 UK Delivery (click here for full details)

 Courier orders placed before 3pm Monday - Friday will be delivered next working day.

 For full delivery details click here

-If you need to return your purchase for a refund or exchange, we have made the process as easy as possible.
-Please click here for full details.
+To return your purchase for a refund or exchange, please click here for full details.

 Payment can be made online by any credit or debit card, or by Paypal.

 Our site uses the latest 128 bit SSL security, complying with and exceeding all necessary security requirements to protect your details.
 We do not store any sensitive information (card number, etc).

 SSL encrypts your order online to avoid any decoding of that information of anyone other than the necessary processing parties.
 To check the security of your connection, look at the status bar of your browser window after accessing the server.
 If you see an unbroken key or a closed lock then, depending upon your browser, SSL is active.
 You can also double check by looking at the URL line of your browser - while accessing a secure server the first characters of the address will change from HTTP to HTTPS.